Case Study: Low-Frequency Ultrasound ML

 >60% Defect-Crisis Reduction

-Analytics-led quality programs using this ML-first operating style reduced major defect crises by more than 60% (public-shareable resume metric).
+Analytics-led quality programs using this ML-first operating style reduced major defect crises by more than 60%.

 >10% Yield Improvement

-Yield gains exceeding 10% in programs where real-time classification informed intervention timing.
+Yield gains exceeding 10% where real-time classification informed intervention timing.

 Production deployment

-Model deployed to edge devices for live grinding wheel state classification with sub-second latency.
+Sub-second classification on edge devices for live grinding wheel state monitoring.

 Technical Architecture